sgclasher/agentblueprint/instructions.md

 - **Profile Tag Readability**: Improved contrast for profile cards tags in both light and dark modes
 - **Enhanced Navigation**: Clickable user profile in header for easy access to account management

-### ✅ MOSTLY COMPLETED: Phase 6 - AI Integration (January 2025)
+### ✅ COMPLETED: Phase 6 - AI Integration (January 2025)
 **What was implemented:**
 - **Centralized AI Service Architecture**: Refactored all LLM interactions into a generic, reusable `aiService.js`.
 This central service manages different AI providers and is the single entry point for any feature requiring AI capabilities.
-- **Provider-Agnostic Design**: The new architecture abstracts the specific LLM provider, with `openaiServerProvider.js` refactored as the first concrete implementation.
-This makes it easy to add other providers (e.g., Anthropic, Gemini) in the future.
+- **Provider-Agnostic Design**: The new architecture abstracts the specific LLM provider, with `openaiServerProvider.js` as the first concrete implementation.
+Foundation laid for multiple providers (Anthropic, Gemini).
 - **Timeline Service Refactor**: `timelineService.js` is now a clean consumer of the central `aiService`, completely decoupled from the underlying AI provider logic.
 - **Centralized Prompt Management**: Created a new `app/lib/llm/prompts` directory to store all prompt templates, starting with `timelinePrompts.js`.
 This separates prompt engineering from application logic.
 - **Enhanced Security**: Removed the client-side `openaiProvider.js` to ensure all LLM calls and API keys are handled securely on the server, eliminating any risk of client-side key exposure.